agnosto/fansly-recorder/README.md

 ```
 pip install - r requirements.txt
 ```
+Alongside installing [mt](https://github.com/mutschler/mt#installation-from-source) to genereate a contact-sheet of the live.
 2. Install and create a rclone remote (`rclone config`) if you don't already have one and then edit `fansly-recorder.py` and add the following:

    - The rclone config `cat $HOME/.config/rclone/rclone.conf` for the host you want to push the files to